The Four Functions of a Computer

-2. Data Processing

-Data processing is the core function of the computer system.
-Processing involves manipulation of raw data into before converting it into meaningful information.
-Usually, data that is entered in the computer is in raw form, and will thus undergo processing before dissemination for user consumption.

 The 'brain' of the computer where data is processed is referred to as the microprocessor.
 It is also commonly known as the central processing unit (CPU) or accelerated processing unit (APU).

-**ii**

-**The Four Functions of a Computer**